wasseramseleo/python-bootcamp/Python-Advanced/stoff/requests/lab-instr.md

 # ACTION:

-Generate the two markdown files (Instructions and Solution) for this lab, following all rules from our setup prompt (domain theme, continuity, Core Task + Bonus Challenge, and two-file format).
+Generate the two markdown files (Instructions and Solution) for this lab, following all rules from our setup prompt (domain theme, continuity, Basis Aufgabe + Bonus Herausforderung, and two-file format).
 Dont use emojis in the instructions.
 The heading for core task is "Angabe" and for bonus challenge its "Bonus-Herausforderung".
 Also generate a mini flask backend which hosts the necessary endpoints for this exercise